The classification of complete improper affine spheres with singularities of low total curvature and new examples: Preliminaries

 \begin{remark} For given an improper affine front $\psi\col\Sigma\to\R^3$ with Weierstrass data $(F,G)$, another improper affine front constructed from $(\widetilde{F},\widetilde{G})$ defined by

 gives an equiaffinely equivalent improper affine front.
-In particular, for any $\mu,\lambda\in\C$, $(F+\mu, G+\lambda)$ gives a Weierstrass data of parallel translation of $\psi$ in $\R^3$.
-Conversely, any improper affine fronts which move to $\psi$ by an equiaffine transformation whose differential map preserves the affine normal vector $\xi=(0,0,1)$ are given in this way (\cite{Ferrer1}). \end{remark}
+In particular, for any $\mu,\lambda\in\C$, $(F+\mu, G+\lambda)$ gives \tr{a parallel translation} \tg{of $\psi$} \tr{in $\R^3$.} Conversely, any improper affine fronts which \tr{transform} to $\psi$ by an equiaffine transformation whose differential map preserves the affine normal vector $\xi=(0,0,1)$ are given in this way (\cite{Ferrer1}). \end{remark}

-From now on, $\psi\col\Sigma\to\C\times\R=\R^3$ is an improper affine front with Weierstrass data $(F,G)$.
+From now on, $\psi\col\Sigma\to\C\times\R=\R^3$ is an improper affine front with Weierstrass data $(F, G)$.
 Next, we shall review the concepts of completeness and some properties for complete improper affine fronts, shown in \cite{IA-map}, which play important roles in this paper. \begin{definition}{\cite[Definition 2]{IA-map}, \cite[Definition 3.1]{KUY1}} An improper affine front $\psi\colon \Sigma \to \C \times \R$ is said to be \emph{complete} if there exists a symmetric bilinear form $T$ with a compact support such that is a complete Riemannian metric on $\Sigma$, where $ds^2$ is the flat fundamental form. \end{definition} \begin{fact}{\cite[Proposition 1]{IA-map}} Let $\psi\colon \Sigma \to \C \times \R$ be a complete improper affine front.
-Then $\Sigma$ is biholomorphic to $\BSigma \setminus \{p_1, \ddd ,p_n\}$, where $\BSigma$ is a compact Riemann surface, and $n\geq1$ is an integer.
+Then, $\Sigma$ is biholomorphic to $\BSigma \setminus \{p_1, \tr{\dots}, p_n\}$, where $\BSigma$ is a compact Riemann surface, and $n\geq1$ is an integer.
 Moreover, the Weierstrass data $(F, G)$ of $\psi$ can be extended meromorphically to $\BSigma$.
 In particular, $F$ and $G$ have at most a pole at each $p_j$. \end{fact}

-Each puncture point $p_j$ is called an \emph{end}.
-Taking a small neighborhood $U$ of an end such that $ds^2$ is non-degenerate on $U$ (i.e., $\psi$ is an improper affine sphere on $U$, which is complete at the end), we also call the puncture point the \emph{end} of improper affine sphere.
-Here, an end $p$ of $\psi$ is said to be an \emph{embedded end} if there is a small neighborhood $U$ of $p$ such that $\psi |_{U\setminus \{p\}}$ is an embedding.
+Each puncture point $p_j$ is called an \emph{end} \tr{of an improper affine front}. \too{In this paper, we study the end such that $ds^2$ is non-degenerate on $U\setminus\{p_j\}$ (i.e., $\psi$ is an improper affine sphere there) when $U$ is a sufficiently small neighborhood of $p_j$ (Section \ref{asymptoticsection}).} \tg{Moreover}, an end $p$ of $\psi$ is said to be an \emph{embedded end} if there is a small neighborhood $U$ of $p$ such that $\psi |_{U\setminus \{p\}}$ is an embedding.